almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 ### What kind of hardware do you use?

+#### 120 Volt Outlets

+Relays control the flow of power to the outlets.
+In turn, each outlet is mapped to a channel of lights and is connected to the 120 Volt lights that are used in the show.

 #### Christmas Lights

-All of the lights are LED.
+All of the lights are LED, 120 volt strings.
 Only two colors are used for the light show, white and red.
+Lights used are the same ones that you can get at a big box retailer.

 #### FM Radio Transmitter